Schell Genetics is an online Genetic Consultation Service in London and the UK.

 All services are available in English and German.

 What we offer

-- Take the call from the convenience of wherever you are.
+- Take the appointment from the convenience of wherever you are.

-- Use your smartphone, tablet or computer vor the video call.
+- Use your smartphone, tablet or computer for the video call.

 - For your convenience, video appointments are also available in the evenings and on weekends, subject to availability.